Ayan-Khan79/Class-Student-Infromation/README.md

 ## 📚 Class Student Management System
 A simple yet powerful Class Student Management System that enables students to register themselves and allows professors to manage and view student details effortlessly.
 Built using HTML, CSS, JavaScript, and PostgreSQL, this system streamlines class management for both students and faculty.

+## 🎥 Demo Video
+[Watch the Demo Video](https://drive.google.com/file/d/1p4YWZHXSieqiuV9MJaF17kn7Y4Sdrw5k/view?usp=sharing) to see the Class Student Management System in action!
+The video provides a walkthrough of the following key features:

+Student Registration: How students can easily register and manage their profiles.
+Professor Portal:
+Searching for students by name or ID.
+Viewing the complete student list.
+Registering new students directly from the portal.

 ## 🎯 Features
+**Student Registration:**
-Student Registration: Students can sign up and manage their information.
+- Students can sign up and manage their information.

-Professor Portal:
+**Professor Portal:**
-Search: Find specific students by name or ID.
+- Search: Find specific students by name or ID.
-View All Students: View a complete list of registered students.
+- View All Students: View a complete list of registered students.
-Register Students: Add students directly from the professor's portal.
+- Register Students: Add students directly from the professor's portal.

 ## 🛠️ Tech Stack